 Quiet doesn’t (always) mean disengaged.
-You may have team members you seldom hear from in meetings, or who don’t always step up with feedback or input.
+You may have team members you seldom hear from in meetings, or who don’t always step up with input.
 It doesn’t mean they don’t care, or that they have nothing to say; they may simply not be wired for speaking out.
 It’s easy to overlook the quiet workers, but it would be a mistake to think they have nothing to offer.

 You don’t want to get into the habit of only listening to the loud voices.
 Just because they’re loud doesn’t mean they’re right, or that their opinions are shared by everyone (or even the majority) on the team.
 It just might take a little creativity to get the same input from introverts.

 Let’s take a brief scientific detour and find out what makes introvert brains tick.

 Yes, it’s a spectrum, but people tend to self-identify with one end or the other.
 Either way, there’s more to introversion than preferring to be alone.

 While extroverts are famously people-centric, introverts pay equal attention to people and other stimuli and information they encounter.
 It’s part of the reason why they get so quickly drained in high stimulus environments, and why they may be so quiet in your meetings.
 They’re just dealing with a lot of information…